Table of contents

 How is the industry approaching the risk of data truncation during the coexistence period?

 To support banks’ implementation and limit the risk of data truncation due to market infrastructures or intermediaries operating with the legacy format, a CBPR+ Data Integrity Market Practice Guidance was published to explain how banks can identify truncation and exchange truncated or missing data where required through a bilateral Request For Information (RFI) process.

 How can we access the rich data when the data truncation indicator “+” is provided by the in-flow translation service?

 For ISO 20022 messages originated with rich content (e.g., Structure Address, Remittance…), the in-flow translation service replaces the last character of truncated fields in the MT by a + symbol for easy identification.
 Unauthorised characters in MT are replaced by a (.) symbol.

 To support banks’ implementation of the Data Integrity Market Practice Guidance and enable a consistent approach to access additional rich data that might not be transported in legacy format payments, Swift has developed a “Rich Data Access” feature as an enhancement of its Case Management solution and has made it universally available to all relevant Swift users that may require access to rich ISO 20022 data.

-Why is the translation of camt.053 limited to MT 940 and excluding translation to MT 950 is not in scope of the translation service?
+Why is the in-flow translation of camt.053 limited to MT 940 and excluding translation to MT 950?

-Camt.053 to MT540 is in scope of central translation service, It is however not possible to identify if the message must be translated to one or the other MT (nothing in the camt.053 allows that distinction) and since the MT950 is mostly used by Market Infrastructures he CBPR+ working group agreed to only translate the MT940.
+Camt.053 is in scope of the in-flow translation service.
+Nothing in the camt.053 allows for distinguishing whether the message must be translated to one or the other MT.
+Since the MT 950 is mostly used by Market Infrastructures, the CBPR+ working group decided to only translate the MT 940.